purpleneon404/DigitalDump/lit/Philosophers_Science_Fiction_Recommendations_Full.md

-The most recommendeddirectors/ TV shows were:
+## The most recommended directors / TV shows were:

-Recommended
+- Recommended
 by 7:

 Star Trek: The Next Generation

-Recommended
+- Recommended
 by 5:

 Christopher